Ekam-Johal/arduino-temperature-sensor/README.md

 3. Select **Board:** `Arduino Uno` and the correct **Port`.
 4. Click **Upload**.
 5. The LCD will first show `Temp Monitor / Starting...` and then live temperature and humidity values.

 ---

+## Skills Demonstrated

+- Basic embedded C/C++ programming on Arduino
+- Reading digital sensors (DHT11) and handling errors
+- I2C communication with a 16x2 LCD display
+- Interpreting wiring diagrams and building circuits on a breadboard
+- Writing clear technical documentation for a hardware project

+---